 3. Moving an HRS Glider:

-- No person may assist in moving an HRS glider unless s/he is a QFOP or is operating under the active and direct supervision of a QFOP.
+- No person may assist in moving an HRS glider unless they are a QFOP or are operating under the active and direct supervision of a QFOP.

 - Only HRS members may operate the golf cart.